sharplispers/linedit/README.md

     (linedit:install-repl :wrap-current t :eof-quits t)

-in eg. your Lisp initialization file (~/.sbclrc for SBCL).
+in e.g. your Lisp initialization file (~/.sbclrc for SBCL).
 If you don't want to preserve your current input handler you can omit the WRAP-CURRENT keyword.